 Training Decision Trees: Node Impurity

+At this point, you should have an understanding of how a decision tree makes predictions using features, and the class fractions of training samples in the leaf nodes.
 So far, we have treated the decision tree training process as a black box.
-At this point, you should have an understanding of how a decision tree makes predictions using features, and the class fractions of training samples in the leaf nodes.

-But how are the splits decided during the training process?
+How are the splits decided during the training process?

 Given that the method of prediction is to take the majority class of a leaf node, it makes intuitive sense that we'd like to find leaf nodes that are primarily from one class or the other.
 In the perfect case, the training data can be split so that every leaf node contains entirely positive or entirely negative samples.
 Then, we will have a high level of confidence that a new sample, once sorted into one of these nodes, will be either positive or negative.
 In practice, this rarely, if ever, happens.
 However, this illustrates the goal of training decision trees – that is, to make splits so that the next two nodes after the split have a higher purity, or, in other words, are closer to containing either only positive or only negative samples.